jackd942/devslopes-swift-style-guide/README.markdown

 let STR_GITHUB_FAILURE = "Github login failed"
 ```

 Use descriptive names with camel case for classes, methods, variables, etc. Type names (classes, structures, enumerations and protocols) should be capitalized, while method names and variables should start with a lower case letter.
-Private variables or constant names should begin with an underscore.
+Private variables should begin with an underscore.

 **Preferred:**